 When looking for a multimeter, you’ll want to take note of its accuracy.
-A feature that helps ensure accurate readings is the ability to recalibrate a multimeter.
-You should pay attention to a multimeter’s fit and finish, materials, ease of use, safety, and the number of test functions it can perform.
+We prefer models that users can recalibrate to ensure they remain accurate.
+You should pay attention to a multimeter’s fit and finish, ease of use, safety, and the number of test functions it can perform.

-Here are 10 of the best multimeters you can buy.
-We’ve picked ones with high user ratings or ones that are bestsellers.
+Here are some of the best digital multimeters you can buy.
+We’ve picked models with good end-user ratings and market penetration.